spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 <!--END_NOTE-->

-You have just created a new release in the default namespace of your Kubernetes cluster.
+You have now created a new release in the default namespace of your Kubernetes cluster.
 It takes a couple of minutes for the application and its required services to start.
 You can check on the status by issuing a `kubectl get pod -w` command.
 You need to wait for the `READY` column to show `1/1` for all pods.

-When all pods are ready, you can access the Spring Cloud Data Flow dashboard by accessing `http://<SERVICE_ADDRESS>/dashboard` where `<SERVICE_ADDRESS>` is the address returned by either the `kubectl` or `minikube` commands above.
+When all pods are ready, you can access the Spring Cloud Data Flow dashboard by accessing `http://<SERVICE_ADDRESS>/dashboard`, where `<SERVICE_ADDRESS>` is the address returned by either the `kubectl` or `minikube` commands shown earlier.

 #### Version Compatibility